 discrimination, to sit for the nutrition examination.
 Professionals who successfully

-pass the two part examination are designated as Diplomates of the American
+pass the examination are designated as Diplomates of the American

 Clinical Board of Nutrition (DACBN) and are certificants of this certifying agency.